Towards Automated Identification of Violation Symptoms of Architecture Erosion: Conclusions and Future Work

 \section{Conclusions and Future Work}

-During code review, reviewers typically spend a substantial amount of effort in comprehending code changes, as significant information (e.g., architecturally relevant information) for inspecting code changes may be dispersed across several files that the reviewers are not acquainted with. automated identification of architecture violations from the discussions between reviewers and developers can save valuable time and effort to locate and check potential issues.
+During code review, reviewers typically spend a substantial amount of effort in comprehending code changes, as significant information (e.g., architecturally relevant information) for inspecting code changes may be dispersed across several files that the reviewers are not acquainted with.
+Automated identification of architecture violations from the discussions between reviewers and developers can save valuable time and effort to locate and check potential issues.

-In this work, we attempted to address this issue of automated identification of violation symptoms in code review comments.
-To this end, we first performed a series of experiments on a dataset of architecture violations from code review comments.
-Subsequently, to validate the usefulness of our trained ML and DL-based classifiers, we conducted a survey and semi-structured interviews that acquired feedback from the involved developers who discussed architecture violations in code reviews.
+In this work, we attempted to address the issue of automated identification of violation symptoms in code review comments.
+To this end, we performed a series of experiments on a dataset of architecture violations from code review comments.
+Subsequently, to validate the usefulness of our trained ML/DL-based classifiers, we conducted a survey and semi-structured interviews that acquired feedback from the involved developers who discussed architecture violations in code reviews.
+Furthermore, to compare LLM-based classifiers with traditional ML/DL-based classifiers, we performed the same classification task using three state-of-the-art LLMs (i.e., \textit{GPT-4o}, \textit{Qwen-3}, and \textit{DeepSeek-R1}).